KatjaGlassConsulting/ApprovalBundle/README.md

 ## Status

-The approval bundle is already working pretty well.
-Some updates will be done soon, as some functionality and checks are not final yet.
-Unless these things are implemented the version is below 1.
+The approval bundle is working pretty well.
+There had been lately updates to support overtime hours and also store the actual duration along.
+The bundle is been used and issues received (GitHub issues) are handled.
+A detailed testing is NOT performed.
+For this the release is pretty stable, but there might be issues due to different settings, environment etc.

 ## Issues

 It is highly recommended to use the **same timezone** setting for all users.
 Furthermore all users should use the **same "Start day of the week"** setting - ideally everybody should use "Monday".
 Otherwise issues could appear as, e.g. Monday times can be located on a Sunday when the teamlead and the user using different timezones.
 Furthermore the "Start day" is used to store the approval week.
 When the "Start day" is Sunday for a user and Monday for the teamlead, the approval will not work appropriately.

+Please checkout [doc_troubleshooting.md](./doc_troubleshooting.md) for troubleshooting.

 ## Installation